Dear Journalist,

 Media relations is only one focus area of several.
 The typical PR generalist will devote more time to corporate, internal, and inbound communications.

-With a decreasing number of journalists combined with an increasing number of ways to communicate with the inbound publics directly (yes, we do see other people), it makes sense for the PR industry to focus even less on traditional mass media.
+With a decreasing number of journalists combined with an increasing number of ways to communicate directly with the inbound public (yes, we do see other people), it makes sense for the PR industry to focus even less on traditional mass media.

 Not more.